VCC02/UIClicker/README.md

  - No native support for "understanding" the structure of a complex window control (e.g. getting live the state of a custom track bar cursor, or the text displayed on a scrollable page).
 Users have to implement some kind of logic to bring such a control into a known state, to properly interact with it.
    The WinInterp tool provides a static way of getting the structure of a control (or a whole window), but not the current state.
 Detecting subcontrols (e.g. a clickable text/button without an allocated handle) can be done using WinInterp window, but it is very slow and CPU demanding.
    Various UI frameworks, like Qt5, prefer implementing UIs with a minimum number of used handles (for low resource usage), which makes most of the generated UI look like a blank window for control finding.
 All the clickable parts, without handles have to be searched as subcontrols (with image recognition).
- - No support for special keys when simulating keystrokes (Ctrl, Alt, Shift, F1, F2 etc).
-Only text generating keys are implemented for now.
  - The action editor allows pasting actions, only to the end of the list.
 The same when dragging a new action from palette.
  - No high-level building blocks for finding controls or getting their state.
  - Debugger shortcut keys are not configurable.